Jack47420/SpectatorModePlus/readme.md

 # Planned Features:
 - Multiple Different Modes in config for PVP, Survival and other GameModes.
-- Making it possible to watch other players, if they aggree.
+- Making it possible to watch other players, if they agree.
 - Leave your Body behind and be vournable to other players, kicking you out of spectator Mode, for PVP Modes.

 And more to come!